MarcusPaulsson/Thesis_project/readme.md

 **External Model Dependency:**

-For running the local models (**`Deepseek`** and **`Wizardcoder`**), it expects a directory named `Models` to be located in the parent directory of this repository (`../Models/`).
+For running the local models (**`experiment_script/sDeepseek`** and **`experiment_scripts/Wizardcoder`**), it expects a directory named `Models` to be located in the parent directory of this repository (`../Models/`).
 This directory should contain the model files for each local model used in the evaluation.
 This setup allows for the use of large models without bloating the Git repository.

 **API Model Dependency:**